jedikayle/mcb185_homework/participation.md

     + Attended class on Tuesday
     + Got assessed for Unit 3 and passed, however I struggled and it made me sad :'c
     + Attended a coderie
+    + Worked with Carolina on Unit 4 (: